mark-watson/classifier.jruby/README.md

 ## Warning

-The pure Ruby code for calculating singular value decomposition (SVD) throws runtime errors is trained on very short text strings.
+The pure Ruby code for calculating singular value decomposition (SVD) throws runtime errors if trained on very short text strings.
 The original version that uses the GNU GSL library does not have this problem.

 ## Enjoy!